jonhoo/thesquareplanet.com/_drafts/instructors-guide-to-raft.md

 Raft, in contrast to Paxos, provides a full protocol for building a distributed, consistent log, including a number of optimizations such as persistence, leader election, single-round agreement, and snapshotting.
-Raft is thus much more similar to Multi-Paxos, both in terms of feature set, performance, and complexity, than to Paxos.
-Paxos consensus alone (i.e., not Multi-Paxos) is conceptually much simpler than Raft.
+Raft is thus more similar to Multi-Paxos, both in terms of feature set, performance, and complexity, than to Paxos.
+Paxos consensus alone (i.e., not Multi-Paxos) is conceptually simpler than Raft.

 ### Implementing Raft